appdev-at-mit/blog/_posts/devops.md

 Docker also maintains a **registry** of pre-built **images** available for download or install.
 Recall that by default, docker containers are empty.
 This isn't very convenient if you are running a Node application, for example; you would have to install Node by hand for your docker image.
-Rather, people have gone to the trouble of doing this for you and publishing an image to the registry that has Node already installed and optimized; all you have to do is add your application code and dependencies to it. **A Docker container and a Docker image are two completely different things, never get them confused!** You can run a Docker container, but you *cannot* run a Docker image.
+Rather, people have gone to the trouble of doing this for you and publishing an image to the registry that has Node already installed and optimized; all you have to do is add your application code and dependencies to it. **A Docker container and a Docker image are two completely different things, never get them confused!** A Docker image becomes a container once it is run.
 Docker images are just a pre-built "template" of sorts that can be loaded onto a container.

 As with the other services mentioned in this post, you can find sample Docker configurations with explanations, in part 3.
 Note that while so far, this post has been fairly framework/service agnostic, there really is only *one* industry standard for containerizing apps, and it's Docker.